-Belief that the Scriptures are part of God's revelation to us should lead us to be hungry for the Scriptures and to desire to what to know and understand them.
+Belief that the Scriptures are part of God's revelation to you should lead you to be hungry for the Scriptures and to desire to what to know and understand them.

-ASK: How has a fresh look at the Bible as God's special revelation to you affected your desire to know and understand God's Word?
-(Q21)
+21. How has a fresh look at the Bible as God's special revelation to you affected your desire to know and understand God's Word?